-Admissions to the Freedom of the Borough of Sudbury in the 19th century
+Admissions to the Freedom of the Borough of Sudbury in the early 19th century.

 The Vincent family